History of water supply and sanitation: Trends

-The Sustainable Development Goal 6 formulated in 2015 includes targets on access to water supply and sanitation at a global level.
+Sustainable Development Goal 6, formulated in 2015, includes targets on access to water supply and sanitation at a global level.
 In developing countries, self-supply of water and sanitation is used as an approach of incremental improvements to water and sanitation services, which are mainly financed by the user.
 Decentralized wastewater systems are also growing in importance to achieve sustainable sanitation.